-(1) A person who is receiving or who has been determined eligible for social security disability insurance (SSDI) benefits or supplemental security income (SSI) shall be considered to be an individual with a significant disability, and presumed eligible provided the person intends to achieve an employment outcome.
-The employment outcome shall be consistent with the unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice of the person.
-The person is presumed eligible for vocational rehabilitation services unless RSC can demonstrate by clear and convincing evidence that the person is incapable of benefiting in terms of an employment outcome from vocational rehabilitation services due to the severity of the disability of the individual.
+(1) An individual who is receiving or who has been determined eligible for social security disability insurance (SSDI) benefits or supplemental security income (SSI) shall be considered to be an individual with a significant disability, and presumed eligible provided the individual intends to achieve an employment outcome.
+The employment outcome shall be consistent with the unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice of the individual.
+The individual is presumed eligible for vocational rehabilitation services unless OOD can demonstrate by clear and convincing evidence that the individual is incapable of benefiting in terms of an employment outcome from vocational rehabilitation services due to the severity of the disability of the individual.

-(2) RSC shall use another agency's eligibility criteria to establish that a physical, cognitive or mental impairment exists if RSC determines that the agency's criteria are appropriate, available, and consistent with RSC's eligibility requirements.
+(2) OOD shall use another agency's eligibility criteria to establish that a physical, cognitive or mental impairment exists if OOD determines that the agency's criteria are appropriate, available, and consistent with OOD's eligibility requirements.

-(3) Every person who meets the criterion in paragraph (A)(1) of this rule shall be presumed to meet the criterion of paragraph (A)(2) of this rule, unless RSC demonstrates, based on clear and convincing evidence that the person is incapable of benefiting from vocational rehabilitation services due to the severity of the person's disability.
+(3) Every individual who meets the criterion in paragraph (A)(1) of this rule shall be presumed to meet the criterion of paragraph (A)(2) of this rule, unless OOD demonstrates, based on clear and convincing evidence that the individual is incapable of benefiting from vocational rehabilitation services due to the severity of the individual's disability.

-(b) Under limited circumstances if a person cannot participate in trial work experiences RSC shall conduct an extended evaluation, providing only those services necessary to make an appropriate determination of the person's ability to benefit from vocational rehabilitation services.
+(b) Under limited circumstances if an individual cannot participate in trial work experiences OOD shall conduct an extended evaluation, providing only those services necessary to make an appropriate determination of the individual's ability to benefit from vocational rehabilitation services.

 (4) "Employment outcome" means entering or retaining full-time or, if appropriate, part-time competitive employment (including supported employment) in the integrated labor market.
-An employment outcome must be consistent with a consumer's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
+An employment outcome must be consistent with an individual's strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice.
 Volunteer work shall not be considered employment.

-(a) "Competitive employment" means full-time or part-time work in the competitive labor market in an integrated setting; and for which earnings are at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by persons without disabilities.
+(a) "Competitive employment" means full-time or part-time work in the competitive labor market in an integrated setting; and for which earnings are at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals who are not disabled.

-(b) "Integrated setting," with respect to an employment outcome, means a setting typically found in the community in which consumers interact with persons who do not have a disability, other than service providers, to the same extent that non-disabled persons in comparable positions interact with other persons.
+(b) "Integrated setting," with respect to an employment outcome, means a setting typically found in the community in which applicants or eligible individuals interact with individuals who do not have a disability, other than service providers, to the same extent that non-disabled individual in comparable positions interact with other persons.

-(c) "Extended employment" means work in a non-integrated or sheltered setting for a public or private non-profit agency or organization that provides compensation in accordance with the Fair Labor Standards Act of 1938 ( 29 U.S.C., Sections 201 - 219 ), last revised on 12/13/14.
+(c) "Extended employment" means work in a non-integrated or sheltered setting for a public or private non-profit agency or organization that provides compensation in accordance with the Fair Labor Standards Act of 1938 ( 29 U.S.C., Sections 201- 219 ), last revised on 12/13/14.

-(5) Eligibility shall be determined no later than sixty days after a person has submitted an application unless (a) exceptional and unforeseen circumstances beyond the control of RSC preclude RSC from determining eligibility within sixty days and the person agrees that a specific extension of time is warranted; or (b) trial work experiences or an extended evaluation are provided.
-The consumer shall receive a copy of a written extension of time.
+(5) Eligibility shall be determined no later than sixty days after an applicant has submitted an application unless (a) exceptional and unforeseen circumstances beyond the control of OOD preclude OOD from determining eligibility within sixty days and the applicant agrees that a specific extension of time is warranted; or (b) trial work experiences or an extended evaluation are provided.
+The applicant shall receive a copy of a written extension of time.

-(6) The certificate of eligibility shall be signed and dated by the counselor and shall indicate that the consumer meets the eligibility criteria.
-The consumer shall receive a copy.
+(6) The notice of eligibility shall be dated and shall indicate that the individual meets the eligibility criteria.
+The eligible individual shall receive a copy.

 (7) A determination of eligibility must not be based on: the particular service needs or the anticipated cost of services required by an applicant, or the income level of the applicant or the applicant's family, the type of expected employment outcome, or source of referral for vocational rehabilitation services.

-(B) RSC shall provide an assessment to a person who has applied for services (unless ineligibility is determined before completion or the case is closed for some other reason), to determine whether the person meets the eligibility criteria for services, or whether trial work experiences or extended evaluation are needed to make the determination.
+(B) OOD shall assess an applicant (unless ineligibility is determined before completion or the case is closed for some other reason), to determine whether the applicant meets the eligibility criteria for services, or whether trial work experiences or extended evaluation are needed to make the determination.

-(C) After eligibility is determined, RSC shall determine the person's priority group for purposes of order of selection, consistent with rule 3304-2-65 of the Administrative Code.
+(C) After eligibility is determined, OOD shall determine the eligible individual's priority group for purposes of order of selection, consistent with rule 3304-2-65 of the Administrative Code.

-(E) To the extent additional information is necessary, a comprehensive assessment is provided for persons who are eligible.
+(E) To the extent additional information is necessary, a comprehensive assessment is provided for eligible individuals.

 (F) Comprehensive assessment shall be:

-(1) Limited to information necessary to determine the current general health status of the person, to identify the VR needs of the person and to develop and determine the employment outcome, and nature and scope of VR services to be included in the IPE;
+(1) Limited to information necessary to determine the eligible individual's current general health status , VR needs, employment outcome, and nature and scope of VR services to be included in the IPE;

-(2) Provided to identify the person's unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and needs, including the need for supported employment; and
+(2) Provided to identify the eligible individual unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and needs, including the need for supported employment; and

-(3) Obtained from existing information, including information provided by the person's family, to the maximum extent possible and appropriate.
-Any additional assessment shall be carried out in the most integrated setting consistent with the informed choice of the consumer.
+(3) Obtained from existing information, including information provided by the eligible individual's family, to the maximum extent possible and appropriate.
+Any additional assessment shall be carried out in the most integrated setting consistent with the informed choice of the eligible individual.

 (G) Comprehensive assessment may include assessment of the following factors to the degree needed to make the determinations indicated in paragraphs (F) to (F)(3) of this rule:

-(1) Pertinent medical, psychiatric, psychological, neuropsychological, and other pertinent vocational, educational, cultural, social, recreational and environmental factors that affect the employment and rehabilitation needs of the person; and
+(1) Pertinent medical, psychiatric, psychological, neuropsychological, and other pertinent vocational, educational, cultural, social, recreational and environmental factors that affect the employment and rehabilitation needs of the eligible individual; and

-(2) The person's personality, career interests, interpersonal skills, intelligence, and related functional capacities, educational achievements, and personal and social adjustment, employment opportunities, and other pertinent data; and
+(2) The eligible individual's personality, career interests, interpersonal skills, intelligence, and related functional capacities, educational achievements, and personal and social adjustment, employment opportunities, and other pertinent data; and

-(3) The person's work experience, vocational aptitudes, patterns of work behavior, and the services needed for the person to acquire occupational skills, and to develop work attitudes, work habits, work tolerance, and social and behavior patterns necessary for successful job performance including the use of work in real job situations to assess and develop the person's capacities to perform adequately in a work environment; and
+(3) The eligible individual's work experience, vocational aptitudes, patterns of work behavior, and the services needed for the eligible individual to acquire occupational skills, and to develop work attitudes, work habits, work tolerance, and social and behavior patterns necessary for successful job performance including the use of work in real job situations to assess and develop the person's capacities to perform adequately in a work environment; and

 (4) The potential to benefit from rehabilitation technology services to assess and develop the capacities of the person to perform in a work environment.